alexterliuk/data-gen/README.md

   - max - `number`
   - digitsAfterFloatingPoint - `number`

 Thus, you can set a range within which a new number will be randomly created, and whether it should be integer or float.
+If you give *min*, you should also give *max* and vice versa, otherwise 0 is returned.
+If *min* > *max*, values are automatically swapped, so *min* becomes *max* and *max* becomes *min*.

 ---------- text-specs ----------